pyrsia/pyrsia/docs/tutorials/build_from_source.md

 cargo build --workspace
 ```

+Note:
+- (Ubuntu) In case the build fails because of "openssl-sys" dependencies please run the following command:

+`sudo apt install libssl-dev`

+- (Ubuntu) In case the build fails because of "cmake" or "prost-build" dependencies please run the following command:

+`sudo apt install cmake`

 ## Run the Pyrsia node

 Run the Pyrsia node using `cargo run`.
 We set the following env vars: